hypermedia-app/shaperone/.changeset/rotten-planes-sing.md

 "@hydrofoil/shaperone-wc-shoelace": minor
 ---

-A `dash:DetailsEditor` will not open by default when added to form as new object
+A `dash:DetailsEditor` will expand by default when added to form as new object